nasa/trick/docs/tutorial/TutVariableServer.md

 The output of the script will display three columns of numbers.
 The left most number is the [variable server message type](#variable-server-message-types).
 Here, a message type of 0 indicates that the message is the (tab delimited) list of the values we requested.
-This is the only message type we'll be concerned with in this tutorial.
 The two columns to the right of the message number are the values of ```dyn.cannon.pos[0]``` and ```dyn.cannon.pos[1]```, in the order that they were specified in the script.